acrylic texture mediums

 There are many, many ways to apply and use acrylic texture mediums - the sky's the limit!
 With so many possibilities, this article only touches the surface of what's possible.
 The rest is up to you!

-Learn how to use a mask to create a 3-D effect with acrylic texture mediums in this demo that I posted on our fun online community, The Art Colony!
+Learn how to use a mask to create a 3-D effect with acrylic texture mediums in this demo that I posted on The Art Colony!

 Acrylic texture mediums are a great addition to non-traditional styles of painting (such as abstracts, Pop Art, etc), although with a bit of inspiration you could also come up with creative ways to use these mediums to enhance more "traditional" art styles (like realist still lifes, landscapes or portraits).